Why Antivirus Isn’t Enough

 Personal firewalls work in a similar way, except the filter list is mostly curated by the user.
 If an unknown program attempts to access the internet, the firewall will just ask the user if its OK or not.
 In this case, the correctness of the filter list is in the hands of the user.

 In the realm of web browsing security, the technology is similar.
 One approach is used by very popular tools such as Web Of Trust (or WOT) and Google’s Safe Browsing.
 These products maintain a huge list of known websites, along with a trustworthiness score for each one.
 In WOT’s case, the trustworthiness scores are decided directly by its users.
 If one user says a certain website is bad, then that site’s score is lowered for all the users of WOT.
 In the case of Google’s Safe Browsing, the trustworthiness is decided by Google.
-In both cases, if a user tries to go to a site, the tool first determines the site’s trustworthiness, and if it is too low, the tool will try and stop the user from visiting the site.
+In both cases, if a user tries to go to a site, the tool first determines the site’s trustworthiness, and if it is too low, the tool will try to stop the user from visiting the site.

 The other tactic used in web browsing security is taken by NoScript.
 The makers of NoScript realize it is the scripting present in a webpage that poses the most danger to a user.
 For any website a user attempts to visit, the HTML will be fetched and rendered, but scripts will only run if a user has granted permission.
 By default NoScript will stop all scripts, and a user must manually build a list of trusted scripts.
 There are 2 related problems with this.
 First, scripting is heavily relied on these days for most of a website’s functionality.
 If the scripts are blocked, the sites just don’t work.
 The second problem is that it is too hard for a user to correctly decide if a script should be allowed or not.